Porsche Taycan Cross Turismo Review

 Porsche Taycan Cross Turismo: Practicality

-Dropping the rear seats creates an impressively flat extended loadbay, although the space isn’t as wide as you will find in more conventional estates and SUVs.
+Dropping the rear seats creates an impressively flat extended loadbay, although the space isn’t as wide as you will find in more conventional estates or SUVs.
 Measured to roof height, the Taycan 4S Cross Turismo will swallow loads of 1212 litres with two people on board, dropping to 1171 litres in the Turbo and Turbo S.

 For broader context, the BMW i5 M60 xDrive Touring will handle loads of 570 litres with the rear seats up and 1700 litres when they’re folded.
 Those numbers are trumped by the Mercedes G580 with EQ Technology at 620 litres and 1990 litres respectively.

-That’s providing you don’t tick the box for the optional £370 fifth seatbelt for the rear centre position.
-Having it removes a storage tray between the outer seats, but not the high-level central tunnel from the floor.
-That Porsche calls this configuration 4+1 seats is sufficient indication that it’s a much smaller, narrower seat than the others, making it only potentially usable for petite adults and kids of an age and size where they no longer require a car seat.
+Porsche calls this configuration 4+1 seats, a sufficient indication that it’s a much smaller, narrower place to sit than the others, rendering it only potentially usable for petite adults and kids of an age and size where they no longer require a car seat.

 Porsche Taycan Cross Turismo: Quality and finish